Applying to study at UTS

-- International research students
+- international research students

-- Australian undergraduate students
+- Australian undergraduate and postgraduate students

 Go to course preferences and select the undergraduate or postgraduate coursework course that you wish to study, and the teaching session you would like to commence study at UTS.